camjohn47/chess-learning/README.md

-# chess-data
+# chess-explorer
+Chess-explorer is about exploring chess with data.
+You can conveniently use the *ChessPipeline* module to parse through and analyze an arbitrarily large amount of chess games.
+More specifically, chess game data formatted in PGN files.
+Careful pipeline design and batch learning methods solve the memory issues which would otherwise certainly be encountered when either processing or modeling hundreds of thousands (or more) of chess games.
+There is also a *ChessAI* module which determines optimal moves for a given chess position given an evaluation function of your choice.
+The evaluation function can be self-designed using heuristics or directly loaded from a ML model trained using *ChessPipeline* (or trained somewhere else).

-Chess-data is about exploring chess with data.
-ML-driven pipelines are designed to extract insights from large amounts of chess game data.
-Collectively, the code is capable of training supervised ML models from millions of expert-level chess games, and running chess games using an optimal AI system built from these models.
-This allows for chess learning models to be tested and experimented with through appropriate modeling and playing.
-Heuristic models can be customized and used as well.
+Collectively, the code is capable of training supervised ML models from millions of expert-level chess games, finding optimal moves for a chess game with an AI engine, and easily playing against the computer with an intuitive interface.
+This allows for chess learning experimentation through pipeline-based learning and playing against the chess game/AI engines.
 More detailed instructions about installation and different features of the project are shown below.

 ## Table of Contents
 - [Installation](#installation)